-New Zealand has an Observer Programme and two active domestic port sampling programmes.
-In 2009, 26% of the longline effort (hooks) was observed, and almost 35% of the New Zealand purse seine sets were observed, in addition six troll trips were observed.
+New Zealand has an Observer Programme and two active domestic port sampling programmes for highly migratory species.
+In 2010, 19% of the longline effort (hooks) was observed, and almost 9% of the New Zealand purse seine sets were observed, in addition seven troll trips were observed.
 A considerable amount of research is directed at tunas, tuna-like and bycatch species in New Zealand.
 Fishers and fish receivers are required to furnish returns (monthly reports) to the Ministry of Fisheries.
 New Zealand has four data collection systems in place to collect catch and effort data.
 New Zealand also has a system for collecting information on non-fish bycatch from fishers.